abnatal/botobot/api/README.md

 If you want to use a DBMS other than SQLite, please provide the connection string in the __SQLALCHEMY_DATABASE_URI__ parameter.

 ### Run
-It's necessary to create the database before the first execution.
+It's mandatory to create the database before the first execution.

 In the application directory, run:
 ```